I have co-authored two introductory texts on research methods:

 Useful tips for managing the problems that people find the most challenging when they are living with somebody with dementia.
 Written with my colleague Professor June Andrews, an international expert in dementia care.

-Written in clear accessible language, this book covers the facts about self-harm and offers practical detailed advice about how to help as a friend or family member, and how to seek help if you are personally affected – talking to those close to you, visiting your family doctor, going to hospital or using mental health services.
+Written in clear accessible language, this well-received book covers the facts about self-harm and offers practical detailed advice about how to help as a friend or family member, and how to seek help if you are personally affected – talking to those close to you, visiting your family doctor, going to hospital or using mental health services.